RadekVyM/SimpleToolkit/README.md

 #### Implementation details

-The `Icon` class is inherited from the .NET MAUI `Image` class, but behind the scenes is implemented in the same way as .NET MAUI `Image` only on Android and iOS.
+The `Icon` class is inherited from the .NET MAUI `Image` class, but behind the scenes it is implemented in the same way as .NET MAUI `Image` only on Android and iOS.
 WinUI implementation is based on `BitmapIcon` and `FontIcon` controls.
-Because of that the control supports only these image sources on Windows:
+Because of that, the control supports only these image sources on Windows:

 - `FileImageSource`
 - `UriImageSource`